mhscc/web-dev-workshop/nextjs/NEXTJSTUTORIAL.md

 # ⏭️ Next.JS Introduction
-Next.js is an open-source web development framework created by Vercel enabling React-based web applications with server-side rendering and generating static websites
+Next.js is an open-source web development framework created by Vercel that allows React-based web applications to have server-side rendering and static website generation.

 ### Setting Up NextJS Project
-1. Make sure NodeJS is installed on your pc.
+1. If you haven't already, install NodeJS
-2. Follow the instructions on this [video](https://www.youtube.com/watch?v=kap8xrWMNDM) to integrate TailwindCSS into your project
+2. Follow the instructions in this [video](https://www.youtube.com/watch?v=kap8xrWMNDM) to integrate TailwindCSS into your project
 3. Open a new terminal in Visual Studio Code and type `yarn dev` or `npm run dev` to run the app

 ### JSX
-It is a syntax extension to JavaScript that lets us write HTML inside a JavaScript file
+JSX is a syntax extension to JavaScript that lets us write HTML inside a JavaScript file

 **HTML to JSX**
 `HTML`